gregzaal/HDR-Merge/readme.md

 ## Example Input Folder Structure

-All the input files must be in the same folder.
 The script will automatically read the metadata and determine which images should be grouped together and merged.

-Exposures must always be decending or ascending (`0 + ++` or `0 - --`, never `0 + -`).

-For example:
+The entire folder of images will be merged based on the pattern determined by the first set.

+The bracket matching works by checking the exposure metadata of the first image and searching for the next image with the same exposure:

 * C:/Foo/bar/
     * `IMG001.tif` - 1/4000 F/8 ISO100